 If the prospect of "Bushwick Basel" did not have you annoyed or intimidated, you probably work in Brooklyn.
 In fact, you probably opened your studio that first weekend in June, along with five hundred others.
-(A related article tracks the growth of Bushwick Open Studios and the fate of alternative spaces through four earlier years.)
+(A related article tracks the growth of Bushwick Open Studios and the fate of alternative spaces through four earlier years, and I return again to Bushwick Open Studios for 2013.)

 And almost dead center, just west of Maria Hernandez Park, a dozen galleries created a kind of hub among hubs—along, of course, with a message.
 We, the mini-fair seemed to say, are nothing like the corrupt art world of Miami Basel.
 Then again, we are every bit its equal, with a scope and independence the art fairs can only envy.
 Either way, who needs them?
 One can find a good dozen galleries in one building alone, on Bogart Street.
 At least half a dozen more lie only blocks away, not to mention the neighborhood's one famous restaurant, Roberta's.